raphant/lazyft/README.md

 #### FreqTrade is installed, use LazyFT in a new directory

-If you have FreqTrade installed locally, but want to install LazyFT in a fresh directory, then you can use the following commands:
+If you have FreqTrade installed locally but want LazyFT in a fresh directory:

 ```bash
 # Create a new directory